LindsayHill/LindsayHill.github.io/_posts/2023-04-16-enforce-first-as.markdown

 And let's say that you operate an eyeballs ISP, with two upstream providers.
 Your upstream providers charge you on a traffic volume basis.
 They in turn have transit agreements with other operators, and peer at IXPs.
 They might have bi-lateral peering at IXPs or PNIs with me.

-All else being equal, if I have identical relationships with those networks, I will split traffic to you across them. \[Disclaimer: BGP is a suggestion framework, not a proscribed routing protocol like OSPF.
+All else being equal, if I have identical relationships with those networks, I will split traffic to you across them.

+{% include note.html content="Disclaimer: BGP is a suggestion framework, not a proscribed routing protocol like OSPF.
 I can and do route traffic according to my business needs.
-Your routing suggestions are just that: suggestions.\]
+Your routing suggestions are just that: suggestions." %}

 Now what if one of your transit networks is a bit shady, and wants to maximize traffic going via their network?
 They have two levers to pull: Either announce more specifics for your prefixes, or strip their own AS.
 I ignore any other BGP attributes.
 Announcing more specifics has other issues, and may not be possible.
 But they can strip their AS, and hope that I don't notice.